jasisk/wercker/Documentation/design.rst

   deploy:
       # By default (?), the deploy Container is based on the committed Image
       # from the build that it has been triggered on, but that can be
-      # overriden.
+      # overridden.
 Some common overrides would be to use a fresh instance
       # of the base Image (the default in the current system) or to use
       # a premade production snapshot.
       #box: $WERCKER_LAST_BUILD_BOX